RoPieee/roon-on-wine/README.md

 The installation is basically unattended.
 When the Roon installer starts you need to click 'Continue'.

 When finished you can start Roon with <code>./start_my_roon_instance.sh</code>

+# Supported distro's
+This scripts has been reported to work on:

+* ArchLinux
+* KDE Neon
+* openSUSE

+IF you're distro is missing please leave a note!